prpole/dissertation/chapters_take_2.md

 ### Chapter III: Nature without Science: Epistemological Resistance and Generic Marginalization

-My third chapter will consider the naturalist concept of environmental determinism outside of a scientific context, and in doing so it will test the limits of some of naturalism's fundamental philosophical premises when they are applied beyond the genre's "traditional" purview (which is overwhelmingly white and either Northeastern or Western).
-Charles W. Chesnutt's *The Conjure Woman, and Other Conjure Tales* (1899) poses a direct confrontation of epistemologies when a Northern agriculturalist, [],  moves to the South and buys a former plantation, in the process encountering an understanding of ecological embeddedness based in conjuration and hoodoo.
-Chesnutt positions a hoodoo-based form of environmental determinism as a direct challenge to []'s rationalist epistemology, seeming <!--defend reading of chesnutt as naturalist-->....
+My third chapter will consider the possibility of non-scientific epistemologies in the purview of naturalism and SF, arguing that limiting the definition of naturalism to texts that enthusiastically accept Darwinism and SF to texts that commit to the scientific method would leave out important contributions to both genres.
+The naturalist concept of environmental determinism, for example, can and does exist outside of a scientific context.
+Juxtaposing scientific and non-scientific versions of environmental determinism in a naturalist context, we can test the limits of some of the genre's fundamental philosophical premises when they are applied beyond its "traditional" purview (whose authors are overwhelmingly white, are often either Northeastern or Western, and could be accused of scientism).

-Chesnutt's speculative act is not focused on the future of the environment itself, as in some of this study's other core texts; rather, he narrates a history of the plantation in terms that, from a rationalist standpoint, can only be understood as counterfactual or fantastic, and he does so to consider how conflicting conceptions of nature will coexist in the post-Reconstruction South. .... <!--the effects of this epistemological debate on naturalism & environmental determinism-->
+This chapter's central texts will be "The Goophered Grapevine" and "Po' Sandy" from Charles W. Chesnutt's *The Conjure Woman, and Other Conjure Tales* (1899);
+although Chesnutt is often read as a realist, he has been included in some discussions of naturalism[^ln-chesnutt-naturalist] that are attempting to expand the field, and he meets the criteria of a naturalist text I define above.
+The stories pose a direct confrontation of epistemologies when a Northern agriculturalist moves south to turn a former plantation into a vineyard, and in the process encounters an understanding of ecological embeddedness based in conjuration and hoodoo.
+Chesnutt puts hoodoo-based environmental determinism as a direct challenge to the agriculturalist's rationalist epistemology through the vehicle of the Northerner's skepticism: each story is presented as fact by Julius McAdoo, a former slave and narrator of the tales of conjuration, but doubted by its recipients and Julius is given a motive for making each story up.
+Leaving the stories veracity unresolvable calls into question the types of knowledge practiced in the story's teller, but also its doubter.
+He represents the discord between the two groups as primarily over what counts as environmental knowledge as it intersects with conflicting plans for land use.
+In "The Goophered Grapevine," the fate of the plants, inhabitants of the vineyard, and agricultural schemes involving either depend on the existence of a goopher placed on the land years ago, and therefore on the ability of individual humans to be fully embedded in their immediate environment.
+In "Po' Sandy," a slave's "escape" by becoming a tree is set alongside Julius's (possible) attempt to reserve a space for a black religious group as parallel forms of resistance.
+Chesnutt's speculative act is therefore not focused on the future of the environment itself, as in some of this study's other core texts; rather, he creates a conflict of forms of knowledge to consider how conflicting conceptions of nature will coincide with land-use conflicts  in the post-Reconstruction South.
+The debate over the changing status of nature---to paraphrase Fleissner's definition of naturalism---is only made possible by the irreconcilable conflict of these forms of knowledge.

-Chesnutt's example will serve as a jumping-off point to consider how a doctrine of scientific, and especially explicitly Darwinian, understanding of nature has been used to marginalize the works of indigenous peoples and people of color in much the same way that the process has occurred in environmentalism more broadly.
+Chesnutt's example will serve as a jumping-off point to consider how a doctrine of scientific, and especially explicitly Darwinian, understanding of nature has been used to marginalize the naturalist and SF works of indigenous peoples and people of color in much the same way that the process has occurred in environmentalism more broadly.
 Building on the work of environmental justice scholars such as Carolyn Finney and Joan Martinez-Alier, I will consider how environmental speculation can be used to foreground the very epistemological conflicts that have informed conservative definitions of both naturalism and speculative fiction.

-Chesnutt; who else?
-Afrofuturism?
-Indigenous sf?

 ### Chapter IV: The Intergalactic Spatial Fix: Planetarity, Scale, and World(s) Systems

-My final chapter will examine the role of the global imagination in naturalist environmental speculation, taking as its central text Frank Norris's unfinished *Epic of the Wheat* (*The Octopus* and *The Pit*) to ask how the rise of the global economy gives rise to speculation as a mode of ecological thinking.
+My final chapter will examine the role of the global imagination in naturalist environmental speculation, taking as its central text Frank Norris's unfinished *Epic of the Wheat* (*The Octopus*, *The Pit*, and the never-started *The Wolf*) to ask how the rise of the global economy gives rise to speculation as a mode of thinking about the planet ecologically.
 In Norris's case, the semi-mystical, semi-sentient character of "The Wheat" is a narrative mechanism that makes it possible to depict the world ecology,[^ln-world-ecology] an intersection of economic and ecological forces on a global scale.
 In *The Octopus*, The Wheat uses a complex juxtaposition of narrative scales, in which local events and struggles are motivated by global resource networks, to compare the effects of economic and ecological "forces" on human lives.
 Though the action is centered in the San Joaquin Valley in California, the motivating events are all driven by the changing price of wheat according to global distribution schemes.
 At the same time, the novel goes out of its way to examine several different farming techniques as they interact with these global markets---from sustainable crop rotations to more exploitative methods that are compared to mining.
 The result is that the novel's global sense of resource markets has visible effects on local ecologies.
 In *The Pit*, Norris articulates the means by which these markets are manipulated while showing the extent to which commodity futures dematerialize the commodity itself---thereby allowing for unlimited exploitation.
 Across the two novels, The Wheat becomes a mechanism used to depict the dangers this ignorance of the ecological effects of a global market: it embodies natural limitations itself, the very limitations that markets attempt always to exceed.

 I will attempt to position this strain of naturalist thought as a precursor to David Harvey's concept of the "spatial fix" and the recent conversation around